 I think it is safe to say you can find Halloween baking decorations at any grocery these days.
 So, have fun.
 And get the kids involved.
 We aren’t submitting these cupcakes to any professional baking competition (at least I’m not), so get creative!

-More Easy Halloween and Fall Dessert Ideas
+More Halloween Dessert Recipe Ideas

 - Candy Corn Pudding Parfait Dessert